TrystanW02/Scripting-Languages/index.md

 _Using ping to chheck connectivity to the target system_

-> This program nneeds to be run as "administrator" or with "sudo" privileges; otherwise, it will fail
+> This program needs to be run as "administrator" or with "sudo" privileges; otherwise, it will fail

 ```python
 from pythonping import ping